 Related templates to our RFP template

 The monday.com RFP template is just one of the templates you may find useful as you reach out to vendors to help get your projects on the fast track.
-Other valuable templates include our project proposal and bid templates.
+Let’s check out a few supplementary options.

 Project proposal template

 Before you can issue an RFP for help with a project, you need to know where the project is going.
 That’s where the monday.com project proposal template comes in.
-With this powerful template, you can define and visualize your project goals, centralize your workflow, create benchmarks to make sure all members of your team are accomplishing what’s needed within the project timeline, and gather the data you need to make smart decisions.
+With this powerful template, you can define and visualize project goals, centralize your workflow, create benchmarks to make sure all team members are accomplishing what’s needed within the project timeline, and gather the data to make smart decisions.

 Among the features that help you deliver next-level project proposals are: